TheRealQuentin765/board-game-generator/README.md

 ### Supports:
 - Biomes
-- Weather arrow on water (you can to allow it on land by editing the code a touch if you want)
+- Weather arrow on water
+- Details

 ### Other stuff:
 - All images can be changed